ariebovenberg/whenever/docs/faq.rst

 Why does :class:`~whenever.LocalSystemDateTime` exist?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's true that the local system time is irrelevant in server-type applications.
+While it may not make sense for server-type applications to use the local system time,
-However, it is often useful for CLI tools or desktop applications
+it's often useful for CLI tools or desktop applications.
-to output or accept times in the user's local time.

-Why not use :class:`~whenever.OffsetDateTime`?
-Because it doesn't
+Using :class:`~whenever.LocalSystemDateTime` has the following advantages:

+- In contrast to :class:`~whenever.OffsetDateTime`,
-know about the system's DST changes, while :class:`~whenever.LocalSystemDateTime` does.
+  :class:`~whenever.LocalSystemDateTime` knows about the system's timezone changes,
-This allows it to correctly add and subtract durations.

-Why not use :class:`~whenever.ZonedDateTime`?
-Because it can only express IANA timezones.
+  enabling DST-safe arithmetic.
+- In contrast to :class:`~whenever.ZonedDateTime`,
-While a system is often configured with an IANA timezone,
+  :class:`~whenever.LocalSystemDateTime` doesn't require the system be configured with an IANA timezone.
-it's not guaranteed to be so. :class:`~whenever.LocalSystemDateTime`
-works with the system's local timezone, regardless of how it's configured.
+  While this is often the case, it's not guaranteed.

 Of course, feel free to work with :class:`~whenever.ZonedDateTime` if
 you know the system's IANA timezone.
 You can use